ohler55/wabur/tutorial/lesson-1/README.md

 ## Shortcut

-A script is available in the wabur gem that will execute all the steps in this lesson.
+A script is available in the [wabur github repository](https://github.com/ohler55/wabur) that will execute all the steps in this lesson.
 It can be used to compare what you have already done in the lesson or to shortcut the lesson if desired.
 The script is `script/run-lesson-1`.